 Let me share that I was skeptical at first.
 I questioned if it had any chemicals (flavors, preservatives or additives) added, how was it dehydrated, where did the tea leaves come from (China has an infamous reputation for excessively spraying their tea plantations), and would they really taste good.

-These teas did pass my personal litmus test (the founders also sent me their teas’ toxicity lab reports), I’m therefore sharing them with you.
+These teas did pass my personal litmus test, I’m therefore sharing them with you.

 History of concentrated tea/tea paste

 Leaves from the tea plant, Camellia sinensis, have been brewed to make a health-promoting beverage for thousands of years.
 The earliest known tea consumption dates back to 2737 BC, according to ancient Chinese legend.
 As the story goes, the Chinese emperor, Shen-Nung, was boiling water when some leaves from a tea bush accidentally fell in.
 From that point on, tea became a regular part of the Chinese diet and was considered to be a health tonic.

 During the Tang Dynasty (in the 8th century) the native people of the Chinese Yunnan Province, near Tibet, created a concentrated tea paste.
 Tea-infused water was boiled over and over again until a concentrated paste was formed.
 This “Cha Gao,” literally, “tea paste” was either consumed straight or dissolved into water to support wellness and vitality.